-INO has developed a novel fiber optic chemical sensor technology based on ion-selective membranes.
-This sensor relies on the membrane’s absorption spectrum, which depends on the concentration of a target ion.
-The membrane is used as the cladding when deposited on a multimode fiber, which guides the signal.
-The uniqueness of this technology comes from the fact that the concentration of ions in the solution is monitored via evanescent wave spectroscopy.
-This configuration allows concentration measurements in colored or even opaque solutions, since the light propagating in the core only interrogates the membrane and never “sees” the medium under testing.
-Moreover, the membrane composition can be adjusted to detect different ions.
+The membrane acts as an optical cladding for the multimodal fiber that guides the signal.
+The technology is unique in that it detects the concentration of ions in a solution using evanescent wave spectroscopy.
+This makes it possible to measure the concentration of a given ion in colored and even opaque solutions, since the light propagated in the core only interrogates the membrane and never “sees” the medium under testing.
+Plus, users can adjust the composition of the membrane to detect different ions.

 Our patented technology allows users to optically interrogate solutions, measure ion concentrations using spectral analysis, and customize membrane composition to prolong the life of the sensor and adjust its pH range and ion sensitivity.

 Our fiber optic chemical sensor also offers the following advantages: